-Stage 2 - Hand in Trawl 1
+Stage 3 - Hand in Trawl 1

-- Trawl 1 sheet to be completed by pupils and handed in on 12th February 2021. - Subject choices must be listed in order of preference (pathways 2 and 3 only). - Pathway 1 students will only need to tick their chosen option.
+- Trawl 1 sheet to be completed by pupils and handed in on 14th February 2020. - Subject choices must be listed in order of preference (pathways 2 and 3 only).

-Stage 3 - Option Blocks created - Hand in Trawl 2
+Stage 4 - Option Blocks created - Hand in Trawl 2

 - Based on the optional subjects chosen by pupils, all available subjects are placed into six option blocks on the Trawl 2 sheet.
-Pupils must only choose 1 option from each block. - The maximum number of options each pupil can choose is based on the pathway chosen. - The Trawl 2 sheet is to be returned by 26th March 2021. - Note: Subjects from Trawl 1 may not be offered on the Trawl 2 sheet if there are insufficient pupil numbers to run a class
+Pupils must only choose 1 option from each block. - The maximum number of options each pupil can choose is based on the pathway chosen. - The Trawl 2 sheet will be handed out to pupils prior to the Year 10 Parent Teacher Meeting on 5th March 2020. - The Trawl 2 sheet is to be returned by 27th March 2020. - Note: Subjects from Trawl 1 may not be offered on the Trawl 2 sheet if there are insufficient pupil numbers to run a class

-Stage 4- Review of individual pupil options
+Stage 5 - Review of individual pupil options

-- Mrs Devlin, Head of Careers, and members of the SLT may meet with pupils to review the options chosen to ensure that all pupils are on the correct pathway were there is a concern that a pupil's choices are ill advised. - A final decision about individual subject choices is made in discussion with the pupil and, if necessary, their parent. - The final decision as to the viability of a pupils' chosen pathway and option choices will be made based on: progress in the internal assessments 1-3; average scores and rank in the chosen option subjects where applicable; standardised scores (CAT 4 / PTE / PTM); and in particular, scores in English, Maths and Science.
+- Mrs Devlin, Head of Careers, and members of the SLMT will meet with pupils to review the options chosen to ensure that all pupils are on the correct pathway. - A final decision about individual subject choices is made in discussion with the pupil and, if necessary, their parent. - The final decision as to the viability of a pupils' chosen pathway and option choices will be made based on: progress in the internal assessments 1-3; average scores and rank in the chosen option subjects where applicable; standardised scores (CAT 4 / PTE / PTM); and in particular, scores in English, Maths and Science.

-Stage 5- Timetabling of classes commences
+Stage 6 - Timetabling of classes commences

-- April 2021 Timetabling for 2021-22 will commence.
+- April 2020 Timetabling for 2020-22 will commence.
 At this stage pupils must have finalised their choices. - NOTE: Once timetabling commences pupils may not be able to change their subject choices.